Jay-flow/flow-react-cli/README.md

 The two main features of this CLI program are as follows:

-1. Create a React or Next.js project that has completed the installation and setup of the Typescip, Eslint, Pretty, and CSS libraries (styled-components or Tailwind CSS).
+1. Create a React or Next.js project that has completed the installation and setup of the Typescip, EsLint, Prettier, and CSS libraries (styled-components or Tailwind CSS).
 2. When you create a functional component page, you can create a page where the boilerplate was created.

 ## 📢 Notes